PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter8.md

 ## CONCLUSION

-Software Process Assurance Records are essential for ensuring that the processes used in software development are consistently applied, monitored, and improved.
+Hardware Process Assurance Records are essential for ensuring that the processes used in hardware development are consistently applied, monitored, and improved.
 These records provide evidence of compliance with quality and regulatory standards, support traceability and accountability, and facilitate continuous improvement.
-By maintaining comprehensive process assurance records, organizations can enhance the reliability, quality, and compliance of their software products.
+By maintaining comprehensive process assurance records, organizations can enhance the reliability, quality, and compliance of their hardware products.